 Brush: We would say that every brush we have will clean the window.
 What brush will best suit you is often only found through use of different brushes to find your personal preference.
 However, our brush guide gives an approximate guide on what may suit your work needs.

 Jet option for the brush: This is a matter of personal preference, though pencil jets tend to be more popular.
 This video shows a comparison of the jets.

-Pole Hose: Assuming you are using cold water, most of our home cleaning customers will find the All Season PVC hose that comes free with the pole to be the most suitable.
+Pole Hose: Assuming you are using cold water, most of our home cleaning customers will find either the All Season PVC hose or the reinforced flexible pole hose most suitable.

 Hose Connector: This needs to be compatible with the connector that you choose to come on the end of your backpack outlet hose.
 If you will only ever use the pole with the backpack, then the most popular connector choices are the EZ Snap connectors, with the EZ Snap male plug as the pole hose connector and the EZ Snap female endstop as the backpack connector.
 However, if you feel that you may at some point wish to connect to your mains water supply (rather than just filling with rain water) to your backpack (for instance, if you are intending to clean fascias or other items that do not require the use of purified/rain water), then it would be beneficial to choose Hozelock-style connectors.
 This would involve selecting the Anti-snag Hozelock-type male plug as the pole hose connector, and the Claber Aquastop female endstop as the backpack connector.
 This would then enable you to plug your pole into a standard Hozelock-style female endstop that you likely have on your garden hose if and when this is required.

 Hopefully this information will help to give you an idea as to where to get started.